 A very important thing to remember is that a person can only be placed under arrest if he has committed a crime or is reasonably suspected of doing so.
 For there to be a crime, there has to be a victim or injured party or a violation of contract.
 So if a person has not committed a crime, injured anybody or violated a contract, he should be free to go about his business without any form of harassment by police.

-Therefore if a cop demands to see ID, a person can ask to know the grounds for that demand and if it's just a "Belief", I do not think that this is good enough.
-People can form a "Belief" in many things without substance, such as a "Belief" in a God without a shred of evidence to support such a belief.
-I would say that a cop having nothing more than a "Belief" in something is not legally sustainable and certainly not a good enough pretext to demand to see somebody's ID.
-A savvy defendant or a good lawyer would shred a cop in the witness box to pieces if the cop had arrested that defendant for refusing to produce ID purely on the grounds of the cop's "Belief" in something that could not be proven.
+Therefore if a cop demands to see ID, a person should insist to know the grounds for that demand and if it's just a 'Belief', I do not think that this is good enough.
+People can form a 'Belief' in many things without substance, such as a 'Belief' in a God without a shred of evidence to support such a belief.
+I would say that a cop having nothing more than a 'Belief' in something is not legally sustainable and certainly not a good enough pretext to demand to see somebody's ID.
+A savvy defendant or a good lawyer would shred a cop in the witness box to pieces if the cop had arrested that defendant for refusing to produce ID purely on the grounds of the cop's 'Belief' in something that could not be proven.

 A very important ruling was made by Chief Justice Latham of the High Court of Australia, as follows: